-Growth isn't working well as a means of reducing poverty.
+Growth isn't working as a means of reducing poverty.
 Vandana Shiva (Shiva, V, 2005) calls it mono-thinking and mono-culture - the idea that one size fits all - an unproven approach that flies in the face of economic history (Ha-Joon Chang, 2007).
 It is rapidly fuelling climate change, global warming and degradation of the soil and ecological system.
 Rapid economic growth is inefficient and far too slow in reducing poverty.
 Between 1990 and 2001, for every \$100 of growth in the World's per person income, only \$0.60 contributed to reducing poverty below the \$1- a - day level (New Economics Foundation report, June, 2007).
 In the UK, growth benefits the richest 10 percent of the population 10 times as much as the poorest 10 percent.
 In India, well over 100,000 farmers have committed suicide since 1993, largely as a result of debt and failed GM crops.
+Peasant livelihoods are being ruined in many countries by the activities of large global corporations (La Via Campesina).
+The rush to produce bio-fuels (dubbed agro-fuels by campaigners) will be a disaster for people and the environment.
+Globalisation is certainly not working for the 73 percent of Indians dependant on agriculture or the 280m poor living in India's 600,000 villages (Jeevika) or the slums of Mumbai.
+Often, the process of rapid economic development deprives poor people of the land they depend on for their living.